-Section 6 (FTA_SSL_EXT.1) in the ST states an administrator can configure maximum inactivity times individually for local administrative sessions through the use of the "session-timeout" setting applied to the console.
+Section 6.1, table 18 (FTA_SSL_EXT.1) in the [ST] states the following:

+An administrator can configure maximum inactivity times individually for both local and remote administrative sessions through the use of the "exec-timeout" setting applied to the console.
 These settings are not immediately activated for the current session.
 The current line console session must be exited.
 When the user logs back in, the inactivity timer will be activated for the new session.
-If a local user session is inactive for a configured period of time, the session will be terminated.
-The local user will need to re-authentication to start a new session.
+If a local user session is inactive for a configured period of time, the session will be terminated and will require re-authentication to establish a new session.